Disputed territories of northern Iraq: Nineveh Governorate

 Nineveh Governorate includes Aqra District and the northern part of Al-Shikhan District, which have been under Kurdish control since 1991, later, even the three districts of the Nineveh Plains of Assyrian, Yazidi and Shabak population as well as Sinjar town and Tel Afar District of mixed Arab and Yazidi population.
 Sinjar District and northern parts of Tel Afar District and Nineveh Plains is currently under the control of federal government of Iraq, as are most of Al-Hamdaniya (also called Bakhdida), Tel Kaif Districts, and everything else in the Governorate north of the Tigris River.

 Erbil Governorate

 The disputed territories include Makhmur District which has been separated from the rest of the governorate since 1991.
-As of the 2017 Iraqi–Kurdish conflict, the district is contested between the federal government and Iraqi Kurdistan.
+As of the 2017 Iraqi–Kurdish conflict, the district is contested between the federal government and KRG.

 Kirkuk Governorate

 Kirkuk Governorate is defined by its pre-1968 borders, including Chamchamal and Kalar districts of Sulaymaniyah Governorate and Tooz District of Salah ad Din and Kifri District of Diyala.

-Kirkuk province borders were altered, the Kurdish-dominated districts were added to Erbil and Sulamaniya Governorates.
+Kirkuk province borders were altered, the Kurdish-majority districts were added to Erbil and Sulamaniya Governorates.
 The Arab districts were added to Kirkuk Governorate.
 Turkmen villages were added to Diyala and Salahuddin Governorates.
-On 12 June 2014, all of Kirkuk Governorate was taken by Kurdish forces when Iraqi army fled following the success of the ISIL 2014 Northern Iraq offensive.
-Kirkuk Governorate is currently under the control of the Iraqi central government.
+On June 12, 2014, all of Kirkuk Governorate was taken by Kurdish forces when Iraqi army withdrew following the success of the ISIL 2014 Northern Iraq offensive.
+Subsequently, after the battle of Kirkuk (2017) the Iraqi central government reinstated control over the governorate.